adityav62/resources/Readme.md

 --Debug Transport used to bypass bootloading process - putting bootloader into memory should not be simulated - so start simulation with everything loaded, thus no delay
 --when we use Debug Transport, it does not simulate time, so bootloading process can be done in it, and it won't be accounted towards simulation time.
+--so it is similar to b_transport except, it is delay free, has no waits and no event notifications

 RELEVANT EXAMPLES: custom_tlm, tlm_lt_initiator_target, tlm_lt_initiator_interconnect_target, tlm_quantum_keeper, tlm_lt_dmi